linda-seiter/CMSC115_2258/unit1_project/README.md

    I live in a pineapple at the bottom of the sea.
    I love to laugh!
    ```
-4. Run the Junit class `SelfIntroductionTest` to confirm the test passes.
+4. Run the JUnit class `SelfIntroductionTest` to confirm the test passes.
 The
    test checks that the `main` method prints at least 4 lines of output.

 ## Task 2 - BillSplitter